TheIndianProgrammer/Showcase_for_DPS/README.md

 # Showcase of Coding Projects created by Maulik

-Brief descriptions of all the completed projects I have created and worked on, source code, and more details can be found in folders of the respective project.
+Brief descriptions of all the projects I have created and worked on.
+Source codes of the projects, and more details can be found in the respective project folders.

 # Applications in Python